Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- increasing the number of special investment regions or special economic zones in light of the government’s smart cities initiative; and
+- increased number of special investment regions or special economic zones in light of the government’s smart cities initiative;

-- permitting investment in limited liability partnerships under the automatic route in sectors where 100% foreign investment is permitted.
+- investment in limited liability partnerships under the automatic route in sectors, where 100% foreign investment is permitted.

-These reforms have been lauded by domestic and foreign companies alike.
+These reforms have been lauded by domestic and foreign companies alike and have encouraged foreign investment in India.

 Other significant reforms introduced by the government include:

-Legislation What legislation governs M&A in your jurisdiction?
-While the Companies Act 2013 primarily governs companies in India, the Companies Act 1956 continues to govern the procedure for court-approved restructuring and reorganisation.
+The Companies Act 2013 primarily governs companies in India.
 Where the M&A activity involves a public listed company, the rules and regulations prescribed under the Securities and Exchange Board of India Act 1992 (eg, the Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations 2011 and the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulation 2009) also come into play.
 If the acquirer or seller is not resident in India, the regulations under the Foreign Exchange Management Act 1999 must be considered when structuring a transaction.
 Mergers and acquisitions may also require compliance with the Competition Act 2002, if the thresholds prescribed therein are met.
 Apart from these, labour laws, IP laws, contract law and certain other sector-specific laws are also relevant.

 M&A transactions involving listed companies must adhere to additional regulations prescribed by SEBI.
 The Takeover Code prescribes certain circumstances where an acquirer must make a mandatory offer to the target’s shareholders in order to acquire at least 26% of the voting rights of the target.